 You can use Dashlane to log in to any site or service you use, and even use its built-in password auditing tool to see the strength of your passwords and pick better ones.

 The second one is a form and purchase management service, where the information that you find yourself entering over and over again on multiple web sites, like your address, phone number, and credit card number are encrypted and stored so you can easily fill out new forms on new sites when you need to and check out when you make purchases.
 When you do make purchases at sites or with information you have saved in Dashlane, the app keeps track of your purchase history in an easy-to-search and filter interface, so you don’t have to keep receipts or look through bank or credit card statements to find a specific purchase.

 This app needs to be coexist with its PC Version, which you can download once you can install the app to your Android device.
 You will be given a download link through your e.mail and from there, you have to make an account or else you can downloaded for free from the Google Play Store and is free from any ad-support.

 Once you have made an account, you will be asked to choose whether you want to use a master password or a PIN code to open Dashlane on both your PC and your Android device.
 The master password or PIN is your key to accessing all the other passwords and important data you stored in the app.
 That alone only you need to remember but if you forget the master password or PIN; Dashlane can’t reset your password since it don’t have it.

 So, Click here to Download Dashlane to manage your passwords and other essential logins and enjoy its security and convenience.

 - Dashlane Tutorial

 - app for keeping sensitive information

 - best app to keep passwords

-- dashlane offline
+- does dashlane stores passwords online or offline